godspeedsystems/gs-documentation/docs/event_sources/overview.md

   1. Event Source
     - It can act only as an event source
     - has its own client initilization
-    - Eg,. express
+    - Eg,.
+Express
   2. DataSource As an Event Source
     - it can act as event source as well as data source
     - shares the client with the corresponding data source
-    - eg., kafka, rabbitMQ
+    - eg., Kafka, RabbitMQ

 ## How to use an event source in Godspeed project?